• June 19, 2024

 Finding Required Voltage

-The required voltage for each Orca motor’s force and speed can be found by checking the motor’s force vs.speed plots in the datasheets, or by using this equation:
+The required voltage for each ORCA motor’s force and speed can be found by checking the motor’s force vs.speed plots in the datasheets, or by using this equation:

 Equation 3